kalabox/kalabox/docs/users/cli.md

 Additional Commands
 -------------------

-Please consult the [configuration](./config.md) page to learn more about adding your own custom commmands.
+Please consult the [configuration](./config.md) page to learn more about adding your own custom commands.
 Custom commands allow you to do some of the following things.

   1. Pull down sites from a hosting provider.
   2. Add additional tools to your app like `npm`, `grunt` or `gulp`.